-When first trying to make contact with a journalist/editor or media outlet, a startup needs to send out a media pitch with newsworthy and relevant information to get picked up by the media.
-Once that step has been completed, there needs to be an effective follow-up process for companies to ensure that their pitch has been read or acknowledged.
+When first trying to make contact with a journalist/editor or media outlet, you need to send out a media pitch with newsworthy and relevant information to get picked up by the media.
+Once that step has been completed, you need to have an effective follow-up process for companies to ensure that your pitch has been read or acknowledged.

-In most cases, companies have already sent out a media pitch but they have not received a response or are waiting to hear back.
+In most cases, companies have already sent out a media pitch.
+Even so, are usually left in the dark as they wait to hear back.
 Having a follow-up plan directly after the first email is crucial for any company’s overall strategy.

 Creating the PR follow-up email

-Since journalists and media outlets receive hundreds of emails daily, they need to filter through them quite quickly to decide whether they want to pick up a story.
+Since journalists and media outlets receive hundreds of emails daily.
+They need to filter through them quite quickly to decide whether they want to pick up a story.
 That could result in an email being overlooked due to pure numbers, or the journalist deciding that it may not be the right fit for them.
-However, to find the real answer to why their pitch did not get the attention that might be rightfully deserved, companies need to understand through the follow-up process what their next step should be to get media attention.
+However, to find the real answer to why your pitch did not get the attention that might be rightfully deserved.
+You need to understand through the follow-up process what your next step should be to get media attention.

 There is no standard set of rules when it comes to creating a follow-up email.
 But, certain practices can significantly increase the success in getting a higher open rate and response rate.